 Sanders, Carrie B. and Debra Langan.
-Collaboration Consequences: New Public Management and Police-Academic Partnerships (forthcoming in Journal of Applied Social Science, in the Applied Sociology in Canada Special Issue, 01 May 2021).
+2021.
+Collaboration Consequences: New Public Management and Police-Academic Partnerships (Online First, 12 February, in Journal of Applied Social Science).

 Sanders, Carrie B. and Debra Langan.
 2019.
 New Public Management and the Extension of Police Control: Community Safety and Security Networks in Canada.
 Policing and Society: An International Journal, 29:5: 566-578.

 Langan, Debra, Carrie B. Sanders & Julie Gouweloos.
 2019.
 Policing Women's Bodies: Pregnancy, Embodiment, and Gender Relations in Canadian Police Work.
 Feminist Criminology.
 14:4: 466-487.